 Ton Pho is the largest and oldest Banyan Tree in Thailand, according to records which go back 2000 years, and is the symbol of Prachinburi province.

 The history of this ancient tree is fascinating.

 According to legend, the ruler of the ancient city of Muang Mahosot sent his representatives to India.
 The representatives requested a branch of the same tree under which the Lord Buddha had attained enlightenment.

 Public records seem to confirm the story by showing that about 2000 years ago a seedling was brought from the Bodhgaya religious site in India and planted at Wat Ton Pho Si Maha Pho.

 The seedling flourished and grew and is now a huge Banyan Tree about 20 meters around and 30 meters high.

-Getting there: From Prachinburi town, follow Highway 319 towards Phanom Sarakam as far as the 32km marker, then turn left and drive for another 1km.
+From Prachinburi town, follow Highway 319 towards Phanom Sarakam as far as the 32km marker, then turn left and drive for another 1 km.

 Thanks for reading about Prachinburi.
-It’s well worth a visit and not that far from Bangkok.
+It’s well worth a visit and easy to get to from Bangkok.